mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While some XMPP deployments do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators captured their users into a single service, denying them the benefits of global interoperability.

-The examples above illustrate that, while federation can be a useful technique for avoiding proprietary centralization and managing beneficial centralization, it does not prevent practical or platform centralization.
+The examples above illustrate that, while federation can create the conditions necessary for a function to be decentralized, it does not guarantee that outcome.

 ### Distributed Consensus {#distributed}